 - in Cameroun supporting

-children deprived of liberty and children affected by or endangered to child trafficking, economic and/or sexual exploitation and recruting by Boko Haram with our local partner ALDEPA.
+children deprived of liberty and children affected by child trafficking, economic and/or sexual exploitation and forced recruitment by terror groups

 For example for